RJMetrics/devops-project/README.md

 a) open a browser
 b) type in the url `http://localhost:8001`
-   Note: a simple text message is displayed as below `this is php default page from /var/www/php`
+   Note: a simple text message is displayed as below `this is http/php default page from /var/www/html`
 ```
 8. check the phpinfo page
 ```